Calm54/Tasks/Q1./Steps.md

 ```
 *Remember to define a versioning strategy and update the version number whenever changes are made to the audio subsystem*

-7.**Continuous Integration and Deployment (CI/CD):**The setup of CI/CD pipelines depends on the specific tools and platforms you use.
+7. **Continuous Integration and Deployment (CI/CD):** The setup of CI/CD pipelines depends on the specific tools and platforms you use.
 Generally,
 you would configure the CI/CD pipelines for both repository A and repository B to handle
 building, testing, and deploying the code.
 These pipelines should include steps to fetch the
 audio subsystem from the SharedAudio repository and integrate it into the projects.
 You can